Franklin D. Roosevelt

-Roosevelt was born in Hyde Park, New York to the Roosevelt family.
-He attended Groton School, Harvard College, and Columbia Law School, going on to practice law in New York City.
-In 1905, he married his fifth cousin, once removed, Eleanor Roosevelt.
-Together, the couple had six children.
-He won election to the New York State Senate in 1910 and then served as Assistant Secretary of the Navy under president Woodrow Wilson during World War I. Roosevelt was James M. Cox's running mate on the Democratic Party's ticket in the 1920 United States presidential election, but Cox was defeated by Republican Warren G. Harding.
+Born into the prominent Delano and Roosevelt families in Hyde Park, New York, Roosevelt graduated from Harvard University with a Bachelor of Arts.
+He entered Columbia Law School in 1904, but dropped out in 1907 after passing the New York bar examination.
+Roosevelt was elected to the New York State Senate from 1911 to 1913 before serving as the assistant secretary of the Navy under President Wilson during World War I. Roosevelt was James M. Cox's running mate on the Democratic ticket in the 1920 presidential election, which Cox lost to Republican nominee Warren G. Harding.
 In 1921, Roosevelt contracted a paralytic illness that permanently paralyzed his legs.
-In spite of his medical condition, he returned to public office by winning the 1928 New York gubernatorial election.
-He served as governor of New York from 1929 to 1933, promoting programs to combat the Great Depression besetting the United States at the time.
-In the 1932 presidential election, Roosevelt defeated Republican incumbent president Herbert Hoover in a landslide.
+However, he returned to the public office upon being elected governor of New York in 1928, partly through the encouragement of his wife Eleanor, and during his tenure as governor of New York, he promoted programs to combat the Great Depression.
+After receiving the Democratic nomination, Roosevelt defeated President Herbert Hoover in a landside victory in the 1932 presidential election.

-During his first 100 days as president, Roosevelt spearheaded unprecedented federal legislation and issued a profusion of executive orders that instituted the New Deal.
+During his first 100 days as president, Roosevelt spearheaded unprecedented federal legislation and directed the federal government during most of the Great Depression, implementing the New Deal, building the New Deal coalition, and realigning American politics into the Fifth Party System.
 He created numerous programs to provide relief to the unemployed and farmers while seeking economic recovery with the National Recovery Administration and other programs.
 He also instituted major regulatory reforms related to finance, communications, and labor, and presided over the end of Prohibition.
-The economy having improved rapidly from 1933 to 1937, Roosevelt won a landslide reelection in 1936, but the economy relapsed into a deep recession in 1937 and 1938.
-After the 1936 election, Roosevelt sought passage of the Judicial Procedures Reform Bill of 1937.
-The conservative coalition formed in 1937 to prevent passage of the bill and block the implementation of further New Deal programs and reforms.
-Major surviving programs and legislation implemented under Roosevelt include the Securities and Exchange Commission, the National Labor Relations Act of 1935, the Federal Deposit Insurance Corporation, and Social Security.
-He ran successfully for reelection in 1940, becoming the only American president to serve for more than two terms.
+He was reelected in 1936, upon defeating Alf Landon in one of the largest landslide victories in American history.
+Roosevelt was unable to expand the Supreme Court in 1937, the same year the conservative coalition was formed to block the implementation of further New Deal programs and reforms.
+Major surviving programs and legislation implemented under Roosevelt include the Securities and Exchange Commission, the National Labor Relations Act, the Federal Deposit Insurance Corporation, and Social Security.
+In 1940, he ran successfully for reelection, before the official implementation of term limits.